MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

         "/02ZGeOePwriwiO6F3r4eok"
     ],

+    // at any level an "_opaque" property may occur.  it is to be base64url
+    // decoded, and decrypted with the session key, and its properties are
+    // to be merged into the resulting object structure in the place where
+    // it is found, for example

+    "_opaque": {
+        "nonce":
+    }

-    // an array of access
+    // an array of access we're requesting.  order corresponds to the
+    // 'resources' array below, here we request 'read' access to ceph
+    // filesystems science1:/some/science, and sci45:/more/science.
+    // 'read', 'write', and 'admin' access to 'science2:/mad/science'
-    // know how to provision and grant
+    // and shell accounts and access to 'science.example.com' and
+    // 'shells.archimedes.gr'
     access: [
+        // literal strings represent single types of access, could also be
+        // written as ["read"],
-        "read", "write", "admin",
+        "read",

+        // arrays represent multiple types of access ["read", "write", "admin"],

-        // but if the 'access' is an object instead of a string consider
+        // but if the 'access' is an object instead of a string or array,
-        // it 'advanced', and include extra information to facilitate the
+        // consider it 'advanced', and include extra information to facilitate
-        // grant
+        // the grant
         {
             // the label is what we call this access (required) "label": "shell-account",

-            // if present it means only these RPs should consider this
+            // if present it means only these RPs should consider this but
+            // say we know these resources offer shell accounts
             // portion of the OAR (optional)
-            "aud": ["urn:MI-OSiRIS:hRiHEh-3fCe47Kg0UhMVjx1RRYVsdqDk"],
+            "aud": ["urn:oid:1.3.5.1.3.1.17128.313.1.1:hRiHEh-3fCe47Kg0UhMVjx1RRYVsdqDk"],

             // preflight run to see if resource has been provisioned, if this
             // code returns 1, then run "grant", if this code returns 0 then